Shawn-Xu/PPIP/docs/index.md

 ## 7 Command line options

-Type *'docker exec pipp pipe -h'* to get the option for running **PIPP** with various modes are shown below.
+Type *'docker exec ppip pipe -h'* to get the option for running **PPIP** with various modes are shown below.

 | Option | Definition |
 | ------ | ------ |